BenjaminNechicattu/GolangTutorials/README.md

     > \v        for vertical tab
     > \o        octal number of one to three digits
     > \xhh...   hexadecimal number of one or more digits

+# Decisions
+    > if statements
+    > if else statements
+    > Nested if statements
+    > Switch statements
+    > Select statements

+    Follow a program in code section for more in details.